stealthman22/100-days-of-code/log.md

  Went through more of Online Tutorials CSS designs on youtube and I am absolutely blown away.
 Still prepping for the color theory and design theory deep dive.
 No rush, taking things slow.

+Day 17 (29th march 2019)

+These js challenges are really getting interesting. i learnt a bit about golf in on the js challenges.
+Very funny indeed.
+Started reaing a bit on color theory.
+It sounds a bit abstract, but I will give it time.